Last Updated on July 18, 2023 by Ryleigh Stangness

 Interchange plus pricing is the best way to ensure your business is getting the best deal on its payment processing.
 It's certainly more transparent than typical tiered or flat rate pricing plans and allows you to really understand what you're being charged.
 When you have an interchange plus pricing structure, you can be confident that your monthly statement will be transparent and reflect exactly what you're paying for in relation to the different card types and types of transactions your business is processing.

 Interchange Plus Pricing is the most transparent pricing structure in payment processing, and can be the best solution for your business.
-You always see the interchange rate, so you know what you’re being charged for, and you know your processor’s margin.
-If you’re looking to save money and not sure if interchange plus pricing is right for you, contact one of the Helcim Gurus today to see if this sort of pricing structure is right for your business.
+You always see the interchange rate, so you know what you're being charged for, and you know your processor's margin.
+If you're looking to save money and not sure if interchange plus pricing is right for you, contact our wonderful Sales team today to see if this sort of pricing structure is right for your business.